Akash940/carrental/README.md

-How to run the carrental project follow these steps to run the project.
+How to run the carrental project
+Follow these steps to run the project.